JoshCaratao/Texas-Aerial-Robotics-UAV-ROS-Packages/README.md

 ![droneSim4](https://github.com/JoshCaratao/Texas-Aerial-Robotics-UAV-ROS-Packages/assets/53455636/43213459-5d2d-4936-bced-2494a6ccb0f9)

 If you have already completed the steps above and want to run offboard control simulations involving aruco marker detection and positioning of the drone precisely over an aruco marker through a simulated downward facing drone camera, you can follow these steps below.

+This Simulation environment was developed to better test and validate both our detection scripts and PID Control algorithms for positioning our drone over an aruco marker wiht precision

 NOTE: Offboard control refers to control of the UAV/Drone fully autonomously through ROS and the companion computer rather than through a Ground Control Application or remote controller.